DimitriPalmer22/Relapse-Code-Documentation/README.md

 #### What is Markdown?

 This wiki was made using [Markdown](https://www.markdownguide.org/), a lightweight markup language with plain text formatting syntax.
 It is designed so that it can be converted to HTML and many other formats.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
-Markdown files are saved with the `.md` or `.markdown` file extension.
+Markdown files are saved with the `.md` file extension.

 #### How Does This Wiki Work?